flyingwebie/FlyingBlogAI/README.md

 # FlyingBlogAI

 FlyingBlogAI is an automated tool designed to streamline the creation of blog posts.
 This tool utilizes OpenAI's GPT model to generate comprehensive articles based on given keywords and automatically saves them as drafts in WordPress.
-It also integrates Perplexity AI for conducting research to enhance the quality of the articles.
+It also integrates Perplexity AI for conducting research to enhance the quality of the articles The generated articles are enriched with internal links and SEO-friendly content.

 ## Features

-- Automates blog post creation using OpenAI's GPT model.
+- Generates high-quality blog articles using OpenAI's GPT-4.
-- Conducts research using Perplexity AI to generate relevant content.
+- Conducts research using Perplexity API.
-- Saves generated articles as drafts in WordPress.
-- Supports customization of article sections and content structure.
-- Stores articles in a local folder with a structured directory based on the creation date and article slug.
+- Generates images for articles using DALL-E 3.
+- Handles internal linking using sitemap data.
+- Generates sitemaps for better SEO.
+- Uploads articles to WordPress [soon]

 ## Prerequisites